 After your workout on the greens, treat yourself to an indulgent and relaxing spa experience made for Colorado’s climate and lifestyle.
 At The Oxford Hotel's spa, ask for a decadent mimosa sugar scrub or chocolate mousse wrap to get you ready for a night on the town.

 Or, at The Ritz-Carlton Spa, try the High Country Tranquility Wrap, an aromatic treatment that has a woodsy blend of vanilla, rosewood, cedar and palmarosa essential oils.
 The Four Seasons Hotel Denver's spa offers a High-Altitude Full-Body Revival, a massage and reflexology treatment designed to hydrate skin and naturally increase your body’s oxygen levels.
+Others to consider: the Moor Mud Relaxation Treatment at the Oxford Hotel, the Four-Handed Massage at The Woodhouse Day Spa.

 Next, visit the Brown Palace Hotel (affectionately nicknamed “The Brown” by locals) for a touch of Old World class in the Mile High City.
 And it doesn’t get any classier than the traditional afternoon tea here, served daily from noon to 4pm.
 With the sound of a harpist or pianist wafting through the hotel’s famed atrium lobby, enjoy freshly made scones, sweet pastries and dainty tea sandwiches.